 The net asset value of the Fund as at the end of each reporting period will be contained in the financial reports for the Fund, which will be accessible to investors via the Investor Portal.
-Refer to section 10.8 of the PDS for more information on the disclosure and reporting.
+Refer to section 10.8 of the PDS for more information on the disclosure and reporting of the Fund.